ImFireGod/SteelSeries-Spotify-Linker/CONFIGURE_SPOTIFY_API.md

 7. Configuration

-Copy and paste the following information into the `config.json` file or follow the installation prompt from `install.bat`.
+Copy and paste the following information into the `config.json` file (located in %APPDATA%\SpotifyLinker) or follow the installation prompt from `install.bat`.

 ```JS
 {